GJQu/GJQu.github.io/_posts/2024-04-03-first-blog-post.markdown

 ## Let the Journey Begin!

-"The mystery of human existence lies not in just staying alive, but in finding something to live for."
+> The mystery of human existence lies not in just staying alive, but in finding something to live for.
   ― Fyodor Dostoyevsky